-If any of our executives, except for Mr. Holdren, dies or becomes disabled, his estate is entitled to receive three months' salary as severance and continuation of medical insurance for three months.
-In the event of his death or permanent disability, Mr. Holdren's estate is entitled to receive six months' salary as severance and continuation of medical insurance for six months.
-The Senior Management Agreements do not provide for acceleration of equity in the event of death or disability.
+If any of our executives with a senior management agreement, except for Mr. Holdren, dies or becomes disabled, his or her estate is entitled to receive three months' salary as severance and continuation of medical insurance for three months.
+In the event of his permanent disability, Mr. Holdren is entitled to receive one year's salary and bonus and acceleration of all outstanding equity as severance, as well as continuation of medical insurance for six months.
+In the event of his death, Mr. Holdren's estate is entitled to receive acceleration of all outstanding equity, and his dependents will receive continuation of medical insurance for six months.
+In addition, the Company has also agreed to purchase life insurance for Mr. Holdren equal to his base salary and target bonus and to pay his designated beneficiary an amount equal to the death benefit if he dies while employed.
+The senior management agreements of the other executive officers do not provide for acceleration of equity in the event of death or disability.